BDC Hamburger Icon

 The company and the recruit face risks during the probation period.
 The company reveals crucial confidential information to an employee who may leave after 30 days.
 Some organizations have reported theft from their new employees.

-Employees also risk injury, especially in manual labor roles, for a job they may not keep.
-They also face the risk of leaving their current employer only to be dissatisfied with the terms of the new workplace, causing them to leave.
+Employees also risk injury — especially in manual labor roles — for a job they may not keep.
+In addition, they face the risk of leaving their current employer only to be dissatisfied with the terms of the new workplace — causing them to leave.

 Did you find this content helpful?